fmosbacher/compact-pokeapi/docs/pokemonGetOne.md

-# Show one pokemon found by its ID
+# Show one specific pokemon

 Get information about a pokemon searching by its ID